ans-coe/terraform-modules/azure/hub/examples/basic/README.md

-# Example - Basic
+# Example - Hub - Basic

 This example is used to illustrate the basic usage of this module.
+It deploys a hub network with a Firewall, Bastion, a Virtual Network Gateway and Private DNS Resolver.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements